Purpos3/purpose-best-practices/README.md

-# Purpos3 Engineering Best Practices
+# Purpose Engineering Best Practices

-This repository contains the official guidelines and best practices for software development at Purpos3.
+This repository contains the official guidelines and best practices for software development at Purpose.
 Our primary goal is to **avoid human error** by establishing clear, consistent, and automated workflows.

 ## Guiding Principle: Keep it Clean and Simple